 The Wind VIII project will provide more than $3 million in landowner payments each year and more than $360 million

 in additional property tax revenues over the next 30 years.
-The expansion will be constructed at no net cost to the
+The expansion is being constructed at no net cost to the

 company’s customers and will help stabilize electric rates over the long term.
 Approximately 1,000 construction jobs

-will be added to Iowa’s economy during the two-year construction period, and approximately 40 new permanent jobs will
+are being added to Iowa’s economy during the two-year construction period, and approximately 190 new permanent jobs

 will have been added when the expansion is complete.